 States and the federal government rely on the oil and gas industry to self-report when they suffer a spill or release pollution into the water.
 Sadly, far too many companies frequently do not follow the law and every year thousands of spills and incidents go unreported and unaddressed.

 Healthy Gulf’s goal is to ensure that the oil and gas industry follows the law and is held accountable when they do not.
-The information we gather is also used to support advocacy for increased regulation of the industry and as evidence in litigation aimed at addressing continuing pollution and wetlands loss associated with the coal and oil and gas industries.
+The information we gather also supports advocacy for increased regulation of the industry and serves as evidence in litigation aimed at addressing continuing pollution and wetlands loss associated with the coal and oil and gas industries.

-Healthy Gulf monitors sites across the Gulf of Mexico to document, report and hold oil & gas companies accountable for leaks, spills, accidents and other noncompliance issues.
-Below, you'll find a map of all of the spill activity we have reported and a chronological log of spill reports dating back to January 2017.
+Healthy Gulf monitors sites across the Gulf of Mexico to document, report, and hold oil and gas companies accountable for leaks, spills, accidents, and other noncompliance issues.
+Below, you'll find a map of all the spill activity we have reported and a chronological log of spill reports dating back to January 2017.
 View our pollution reports below.